olsenvince/CreativeCoding1_HW/FinalProject/ReadMe.md

 7:25pm
 I've tinkered with some stuff, and my read me file will shpw up? but not my actual project? ergh.

+8:00pm
+I DID IT
+IT'S WORKING
+When it wasn't working intially, I deleted all my files and then reuploaded them one at a time and that somehow helped.
+Also, I had forgotten to add my index.html back lol

+now i'm just waiting for the page to catch up with some small changes i made in my sketch.js and then I can upload!